 Music Contractors, Recording Engineers.

-Media music composers possess various skills and expertise in composing music across multiple genres and styles.
+Music composers possess various skills and expertise in composing music across multiple genres and styles.
 They have a deep understanding of the relationship between music and visuals and how music can enhance the overall impact of a commercial media project.
 They are proficient in composing in different moods, tempos, and instrumentation to match specific scenes, characters, or brand identities.
 The composer creates original scores or soundtracks that align with the visual elements and enhance the overall impact of the media project.

-Media music composers compose in various genres and styles to suit the specific requirements of each project.
+Film and TV composers compose in various genres and styles to suit the specific requirements of each project.
 They can create dramatic orchestral scores, catchy jingles for commercials, ambient soundscapes for documentaries, electronic tracks for video games, or any other genre that matches the desired tone and atmosphere.

-Collaboration is a significant aspect of a media music composer’s work.
+Collaboration is a significant aspect of a music composer’s work.
 They work closely with directors, producers, music supervisors, and sound designers to ensure that the music aligns with the project’s vision and meets the desired specifications.
 They also collaborate with musicians, vocalists, and recording engineers during production.

-Media music composers often use digital audio workstations
+Film and TV composers often use digital audio workstations

 (DAWs) and software instruments to compose, arrange, and produce music.
 They may also have expertise in mixing and mastering techniques to achieve a polished and professional sound.

-Media music composers play a crucial role in shaping the audio landscape of various media projects.
+Composers play a crucial role in shaping the audio landscape of various media projects.
 Their compositions provide an emotional and atmospheric backdrop that enhances the audience’s engagement and connection with the visual content.

-Orchestrators work closely with composers, music producers, or music supervisors to bring their musical vision to life through the orchestral medium.
+Orchestrators work closely with composers, producers, or supervisors to bring their musical vision to life through the orchestral medium.
 They possess a deep understanding of various musical instruments, their capabilities, and their timbral qualities.
 By choosing the appropriate combinations of instruments, orchestrators can effectively convey the desired emotions, dynamics, and textures within a piece of music.

-A music copyist, also known as a copyist, is a skilled professional who specializes in preparing written music scores and parts for musicians to read and perform from.
+A music copyist, also known as a copyist, is a skilled professional who specializes in preparing written music scores and parts for musicians to read and perform.
 My primary task is to create clean and accurate instrument parts, ensuring that the notations, markings, and instructions are clearly presented and easily readable.